Onward along the Namibia coast to Angola

 Miraculously, the airmen, as well as the original survivors, were unharmed by the plane crash and managed to swim to shore where they met up with a land-based rescue party.
 It took twenty-six days after the original ship wreck for all of the Dunedin survivors to finally arrive in Windhoek.

 Image: The Dunedin Star shipwreck.
 Damaged and beached on 29/11/1942 when she struck a submerged object while on a voyage from Liverpool to Saldanha Bay, South Africa.

 Namibia has declared the 16,000 square kilometres (6,200 sq mi) Skeleton Coast National Park over much of the area, from the Ugab River to the Kunene.
 The remainder of the coast is the National West Coast Recreation Area.
 The national park will become part of the proposed Iona – Skeleton Coast Transfrontier Conservation Area, comprised of four conservation areas; the Iona National Park and the Namibe Partial Reserve on the Angola side, and the Skeleton Coast National Park and North West People’s Conservation Area in Namibia.

 To stay informed about this event, subscribe to the Walk4Africa newsletter or follow the social media channels on Instagram, Facebook, or Twitter.

 The Angola coast and onward

-The Africa Coastal Odyssey will continue along the coastlines of Angola, the Democratic Republic of Congo (the DRC has the shortest coastline in Africa at 40km), Republic of Congo, Gabon, and the island state of São Tomé & Príncipe in 2022.
+The following year, beginning from mid-January, the Africa Coastal Odyssey will continue the journey along the coastlines of Angola, the Democratic Republic of Congo (the DRC has the shortest coastline in Africa at 40km), the Republic of Congo, Gabon, and the island state of São Tomé & Príncipe.